 This course is designed to be an introduction to neuropsychological theory, covering the major functional domains typically assessed by neuropsychologists.
-Assessment across the lifespan will be discussed, though our emphasis will be on the evaluation of children and adolescents.
+Assessment across the lifespan will be discussed, with an emphasis on the evaluation of children and adolescents.
 You will have the opportunity to learn several of the most commonly used neuropsychological instruments.
 In addition, various disorders that neuropsychologists commonly encounter, and their impact on neuropsychological test performance, will be reviewed.
 Class time will be devoted to lecture and discussion regarding neuropsychology, neuropsychological instruments, and developmental, psychiatric, and neurological disorders.
 It is expected that you will complete assigned readings prior to class and be prepared to discuss relevant topics.
-Class will be held on Wednesdays from 8:00 a.m. to 12:00 p.m., with the final 90 minutes of each class consisting of a lab led by your TA.
+Class will be held on Wednesdays from 12:00 p.m. to 4:00 p.m., with the final 90 minutes or so of each class consisting of a lab led by your TA.
 Lab time will be devoted to learning and practicing neuropsychological measures as well as to supervision of your individual cases.
 (Supervision will also be scheduled at times other than during lab).
 Class and lab attendance is mandatory, and unexcused absences will impact your grade.
 Punctuality is also expected.